-Making Science Fun For You & Your Child
+Making Homeschool Science Experiments Fun For You & Your Child

 Little hands love the idea but if you are fiddling about trying to make it work, or find the right equipment, your children can quickly lose interest and you find yourself completing the experiment on your own.

-To do an experiment you don’t have to set up a lab with test tubes.
+To do homeschool science experiments you don’t have to set up a lab with test tubes.
 Many everyday activities are science lessons.

 Don’t ignore the everyday experiments such as: